krgross/bma590-course-notes/docs/01-class02.md

 ## $objective
 ## [1] -314.1545
 ```

-So the numerically calculated MLE is $\hat{lambda} \approx 0.7$.
+The `optimize` function returns a 'list'.
+A list is an R object that contains components of different types.
+The numerically calculated MLE is $\hat{lambda} \approx 0.7$.
 The 'objective' component of \texttt{horse.mle} gives the value of the log-likelihood at that point.

 ## Myxomatosis data

-The myxomatosis data are in Bolker's library 'emdbook'.
+The myxomatosis data are in Bolker's library `emdbook`.
 First load the library.
 If the library is not found, you will first have to download and install the library on your computer, using the Packages tab in RStudio.
+The call to `data` loads the particular myxomatosis data set that we want into memory.

 ```r
 library(emdbook)